pariidanDKE/ChatTrace/README.md

 WhatsApp does not allow you to download multiple chats or your entire chat history at once, but you can [export one chat history](https://faq.whatsapp.com/1180414079177245/?helpref=platform_switcher&cms_platform=iphone&cms_id=1180414079177245&draft=false).

-⚠️ The current implementation of ChatTrace is not multimodel, so you should select **"Without Media"**.
+⚠️ The current implementation of ChatTrace is not multimodal, so you should select **"Without Media"**.

 ---